 Easy strawberry filled cupcakes topped with whipped strawberry cream cheese frosting will become your go-to summer cupcakes!
 Ditch the box mix for these easy vanilla cupcakes mixed with fresh strawberry puree and filled with a simple fresh strawberry compote.

 When it came to baking cupcakes for my kids, I would always opt for traditional vanilla and chocolate cupcakes, assuming the task of cutting and filling cupcakes was daunting and messy.
 This easy recipe for strawberry filled cupcakes is straightforward and a new kiddo staple in our household (far from daunting and messy!).

 You can serve this spring and summer treat at your next gathering and prep everything in advance (as a busy mom of three, that’s a must!).
-For hot days, you can serve these cupcakes with roasted strawberry ice cream.
+And if you'd like more easy prep ahead strawberry recipes try these cheesecake cookies and crisp.

 Why You'll Love This Recipe